MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/rename.md

 done
 ```

 Note that will give an **error** on directory paths which have an underscore in multiple levels, as it will try to name the same item multiple times in one run.
 So you have to run the command a second time to catch those.
-If you have two directory levels and a file inside all with underscores, you'll have to run the command 3 times.
+If you have two directory levels and a file inside all with underscores, you'll have to run the command 3 times, which is okay.

 The above can be followed by a search in the IDE with regex pattern.
 Note that cases should be checked before replacing.
 Pattern: `\w+_\w+\.md`

-Note that the replacement is done on the _entire_ path and not just the filename.
-But you could target just the filename by using `dirname` and `(cd ...)`.

-Or, use the `find` command with `type -f` to rename files and not directories.
-There can still be conflicts if two levels of directories have to be renamed.

 ### Rename tool